What’s it Like to Go Through Debt Relief?

 Each time a creditor accepts a settlement offer, the debt settlement company will present it to you for approval.
 Your creditor might accept a lump sum for less than you owe, or a series of payments.
 Once you approve the agreement and at least one payment is made, the debt settlement company will take its fee from your dedicated account.

 Settling debts won’t immediately repair your credit.
-However, it will help you move forward to a better financial future.
+However, it'll help you move forward to a better financial future.
 That will allow you to start building a positive payment history.
-In time, that should allow your credit score to start making progress.
+In time, as you put your missed payments behind you and keep your credit card debt low, it’s possible to start rebuilding your credit score.

 How you might feel

 Elated.
 Hopeful.
 Resolving any problem can bring relief.
-People who enter debt settlement have often been dealing with debt problems for years.
+People who enter debt settlement have often been dealing with debt problems (and the stress that goes with them) for years.
 The relief of resolving those problems can feel life-changing.

 Credit card tradelines and debt relief